Publication Ethics Statement

 The Journal has the right to exercise its discretion to refuse to publish a submission by an author, if that author(s) has engaged in misconduct.

-The Journal editors must act if they suspect or know of any allegations of any misconduct or any misconduct committed by an author.
+It is the duty of the Journal editors to act if they suspect or know of any allegations of any misconduct or any misconduct committed by an author.

 Misconduct shall include, but shall not be limited to, the following: